Markham property owner built a backyard ice rink. The City says it has to go

 Ross argues other than cutting down trees, the work did not change the topography.

-“It was an empty field, this was hardscaping, nothing I did changed water conservation or other things like erosion control.”
+“It was an empty field; this was hardscaping.
+Nothing I did changed, such as water conservation or other things like erosion control.”

-Speakers Corner spoke with a neighbour, who asked not to be identified, about the project.
+Speakers Corner spoke about the project with a neighbour, who asked not to be identified.

-“Look, I am not against the rink but when you live in a historic district, we all have to follow the rules,” the neighbor said.
+“Look, I am not against the rink, but when you live in a historic district, we all have to follow the rules,” the neighbour said.
 “I don’t understand how you can build a huge rink like that and not think you need a permit first, maybe if he just followed the proper steps, this wouldn’t be an issue.”

 That was a big part of the judge’s ruling, stating multiple times that Ross failed to get the proper approvals before completing the work.
-The judge went on to give Markham city staff the right to remove the rink, and a temporary structure Ross built as a sitting/storage area in his backyard.
+The judge gave Markham city staff the right to remove the rink and a temporary structure Ross built as a sitting/storage area in his backyard.

 The City began sending Ross notices last May to prepare for that.

 “This letter serves as notice that the construction work is anticipated to begin the week of October 28, 2024,” it reads.
-“This notice is being provided to give you as much notice as reasonably possible prior to the construction work start date.”
+“This notice is being provided to give you as much notice as reasonably possible before the construction work start date.”

 But Ross is continuing his fight.
 He has re-applied for a permit, hoping the City will reconsider.